 It may come as a surprise to some to know that social anxiety is evolutionarily adaptive.
 Think about it this way: back when we lived in tribes, would it have been helpful for us to be concerned if we were liked and accepted by the members of our tribe?
 Or would we have been better off not being bothered about it?
-Chances are, if we did not bother about being liked or accepted, we would have probably said or did something upsetting to someone, which would have then rendered us potentially ostracised from the group.
-Remember, back then being ostracised meant you did not have the protection of the tribe against wild animals, and would have probably been a lion’s lunch.
-So some amount level of social anxiety is helpful.
-Where is becomes unhelpful is when the anxiety interferes on our ability to interact with others, which results in ourselves being viewed, at times, as “snobs”.
+Chances are, if we did not bother about being liked or accepted, we would have probably said or did something upsetting to someone, which would have then potentially ostracized us from the group.
+Remember, back then being ostracised meant that you did not have the protection of the tribe against wild animals, and would have probably been a lion’s lunch.
+So some amount of social anxiety is actually helpful.
+Where is becomes unhelpful is when the anxiety interferes with our ability to interact with others and develop meaningful relationships, or negatively impact on our academic or occupational performance.

 Research in the area has indicated that medications and psychological treatment, particularly Cognitive Behavioural Therapy (CBT) is highly effective in treating and managing the symptoms of social phobia.
 Working with a psychologist, the key components of CBT for social phobia involve providing you with tools to understand and manage your experience of social anxiety.
 Some of these tools include relaxation training, and strategies to help you identify your triggers for social anxiety and learning and developing more adaptive interpretations of social situations.
 Treatment for social phobia also incorporates exposure to a variety of social situations with varying degrees of difficulty, to enable you to face your fears.

 Author: Dr Daphne S Bryan DPsyc (Clin); BPsycSci (Hons)